apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 #### 2. Perspective transformation

-As Next, I apply perspective transform to the image.
+As Next, I apply perspective transform which maps the points in a given image to different, desired, image points with a new perspective.
+In our case we are interested to get a bird’s-eye view that let us view a lane from above.
 For that, I hardcode the source and destination points as following:

 | Source        | Destination   |
 |:-------------:|:-------------:|